-7.1.2Offshore aquaculture
+7.1.2 Offshore aquaculture

 The two working sessions addressing offshore aquaculture shared the same aim.
-Offshore aquaculture is both an opportunity and a major technological challenge.
-This workshop sought to review the current status and possible future of the European aquaculture sector (offshore aquaculture in particular).
+At the same time, offshore aquaculture poses an opportunity and a major technological challenge.
+The workshop sought to review the current status and possible future of the European aquaculture sector (offshore aquaculture in particular).
 Technological needs were reviewed and the state of the art showcased.
-Stakeholders from Atlantic Member States were asked to share their experience on offshore aquaculture, identifying potential local/national/regional projects.
+Stakeholders from Atlantic Member States were asked to share their experiences of offshore aquaculture by identifying potential local/national/regional projects.

-The two working sessions addressing offshore aquaculture raised a number of key points and ideas that should be addressed in the Atlantic Action Plan.
+The two working sessions addressing offshore aquaculture raised a number of key points and ideas that could be addressed in the Atlantic Action Plan.
 Each of these points is developed below, and followed by a list of potential actions.

-The overall conclusion was that offshore aquaculture presents future opportunities for European (and particularly Atlantic) aquaculture production growth and a reduction in the reliance on imports.
+The overall conclusion was that offshore aquaculture presents future opportunities for European (and particularly Atlantic) aquaculture production growth and a reduction in reliance on imports.
 According to figures provided by the EATIP, only 9% of EU consumption is from aquaculture, and 63% is from imports from Asia.
 In addition, as shown by a survey conducted in Ireland in 2006 and presented by the Irish Marine Institute, offshore fish farms present a number of advantages in terms of better quality, lower-fat fish; lesser impact from algal blooms; lower and more stable temperature, and less social and environmental impacts on stakeholders.